 Use this option when you want the user to mark completion or acceptance of a task, or to provide an answer to a question.

 Use this option when you want a date entered.
-If you want the date entered to be flagged as an expiration date and trigger workflow notifications, check the Expiration box (more information in the attributes section further below).
+If you want the date entered to be flagged as an expiration date and trigger workflow notifications, select the Expiration checkbox (more information in the attributes section further below).

 Use this field when you want a number entered.
 Note that if you don't choose a decimal value, the field will not accept decimal places.
 Also, note that this field will accept a default value.
 If you don't supply a value, the field remains null (blank) until a value is entered.